scriptituk/xfade-easing/README.md

 ## Summary

-Xfade is a FFmpeg video transition filter which provides an expression evaluator for custom effects but the transition rate is linear, starting and stoping abruptly and progressing at constant speed, therefore transitions lack interest.
-Easing inserts a progress envelope to smooth transitions in a natural way.

-<img src="assets/xfade-easing.gif" alt="InvertedPageCurl" align="right">

 This project is a port of standard easing equations coded as custom xfade expressions.
 It also ports most xfade transitions and many [GL Transitions](#gl-transitions) for use in tandem with easing or alone.

+<img src="assets/xfade-easing.gif" alt="InvertedPageCurl" align="right">

+Xfade is a FFmpeg video transition filter which provides an expression evaluator for custom effects but the transition rate is linear, starting and stopping abruptly and progressing at constant speed, therefore transitions lack interest.
+Easing inserts a progress envelope to smooth transitions in a natural way.

 Usage involves setting the xfade `transition` parameter to `custom` and the `expr` parameter to the concatenation of an easing expression and a transition expression.
 Pre-generated [expressions](expr) can be copied verbatim but a CLI [expression generator](#expression-generator-cli-script) is provided which can also produce test videos and joined-up visual media sequences.